fxxrytail/skzcode/content/shows/foreign.md

 mainCat: "Foreign"
 weight: 450
 pageType: "By SubCat"
 description: "Stray Kids everywhere all around the world.
-Interviews and games from different parts of the world."
+Interviews and games for international STAY"
 ---
+I categorize this according to the country of the channel that uploads the video or the country of the language used.